STCF Conceptual Design Report: Volume 1 -- Physics & Detector: Tau Physics

 \subsubsection{$\tau$ mass and lifetime}

 Many of the tests for the SM and beyond involve precise measurements of the $\tau$ mass ($m_\tau$) and lifetime.
 While at the threshold for $\tau^+\tau^-$ pair production, measurement of the $\tau$ lifetime is difficult, at the high-energy ($5\sim 7$~GeV) end of the STCF range, it could be possible to measure it by reconstructing the $\tau^+\tau^-$ vertex.
 With sufficiently high statistics, there is a chance to improve the measurement of the $\tau$ lifetime, for which a more dedicated study would be needed.
 On the other hand, the mass measurement can also be improved.
-The mass has been measured at the 70~ppm level, with a world average of~\cite{PDG} $m_\tau = 1776.86\pm0.12~\MeV$.
+The mass has been measured at the 70~ppm level, with a world average of~\cite{ParticleDataGroup:2022pth} $m_\tau = 1776.86\pm0.12~\MeV$.
 In charged-current induced leptonic decays, $\tau \to \nu_\tau l \bar \nu_l$ $(l= e, \mu)$, the decay widths are proportional to the fifth power of $m_\tau$.
 Consequently, a small error in the mass can cause significant deviations in tests of the universality of the SM and in the search for new physics.
 At the STCF, the number of $\tau$s produced may be one to three orders of magnitude greater than at BESIII, which will greatly enhance the statistical significance achieved.
 With further improvements in particle ID and energy measurement capabilities, the improved sensitivity can increase the accuracy by a factor of 7 to reach a level better than 10~ppm.
 This improved $\tau$ mass measurement will consolidate the basis for any further $\tau$ physics studies.
+It should be noted that with high precision foreseen, the formation of the ditauonium state cannot be ignored in the $\tau$ mass measurement~\cite{dEnterria:2023yao}.